damoclesgil/portfolio-vuepress/docs/en/about/README.md

 # About Me

-Meu nome é Dâmocles Gil Marçal e atualmente sou Frontend Developer na [Daxplace](https://daxplace.com).
-Trabalho com desenvolvimento web desde de 2012, quando realizei um curso de web design em um escola técnica chamada [Mc-Tech](http://mctechgoiania.com.br/).

-Possuo uma graduação em Gestão de Tecnologia da Informação através da Faculdade de Tecnologia SENAC - Goiás.

-Já passei por empresas como [Actuar](https://actuar.com), [Conexão](https://conexaopro.com.br/site/), [Sage](https://www.sage.com/pt-br) e [Pão de Açúcar](https://www.paodeacucar.com/).
-Eu amo trabalhar em equipe e sou bem comunicativo.
+My name is Damocles Gil Marçal and I'm currently Frontend Developer [Daxplace](https://daxplace.com).
+I work with web development since 2012, when I take a webdesign course at a technical school called [Mc-Tech](http://mctechgoiania.com.br/).
+I've been through companies like [Actuar](https://actuar.com), [Conexão](https://conexaopro.com.br/site/), [Sage](https://www.sage.com/pt-br) and [Pão de Açúcar](https://www.paodeacucar.com/).

+And as a developer, I'm interested in listening to applications, infrastructures, and best development practices.
+They have solid knowledge in functional programming, javascript and css.
+I love working as a team and I am very communicative.

-## Habilidades
+## Skills

 - Design (Adobe Illustrator, Adobe Photoshop, Adobe XD e CorelDRAW)
 - HTML5